Termination for operational reasons in labor law

 However, a transfer to the other job is linked to the fact that the employee must have the qualifications relating to the new job.
 Therefore, he/she is not entitled to a higher quality job.
 At the most, the employee is entitled to a job of equal or lesser value, provided that he/she has the same knowledge or professional qualifications.

-In summary, it can therefore be emphasized that the employer, before pronouncing the operational Cancellation must check whether the employee can continue to be employed in another job in the company's own or another company's business, or under changed working conditions (important: with the employee's consent) or after a new reasonable retraining or possible further training.
+In summary, it can therefore be emphasized that the employer, before pronouncing the operational Cancellation must check whether the employee can be reassigned to another job in the company's own or another company, or to changed working conditions (important: with the employee's consent) or after a new reasonable retraining or possible further training.

 What is the case law of the Federal Labor Court on this?